-- Giant Robo: The Shizuma Drive (Explained in that it's pretty much free unlimited cheap power and it's totally scalable, subverted in that it shows you shouldn't put all your eggs in one Phlebasket.)
+- Giant Robo: The Shizuma Drive, explained in that it's pretty much free unlimited cheap power and it's totally scalable, deconstructed in that it shows you shouldn't put all your eggs in one Phlebasket.

 - While it didn't run everything, an awful lot of the heroes' technology in Buck Rogers was based on the synthetic antigravity substance "inertron."
 This is really a perfectly justifiable application of Niven's Law—if an antigravity substance existed, it would be incredibly useful; once the stuff was introduced into the series's continuity, it would be odd if it didn't start appearing in all kinds of machinery.

-- Everything in the Stargate Verse runs on Naquadah or Naquadriah (which is really just a more potent variety of the former.)
-The gates are made out of it, bombs, the starships run on it, it's the core element in the Replicators...
-If what you want to do can't be done with Naquadriah, the you don't have enough of it.
+- Everything in the Stargate-verse runs on Naquadah or Naquadriah (which is really just a more potent variety of the former).
+The gates are made out of it, it enhances bombs, the starships run on it...
+If what you want to do can't be done with Naquadriah, then you don't have enough of it.
 Stargate Universe kicks off the plot by using a planet which has its entire core made up of Naquadriah to reach the Destiny.

 - Truth in Television: back in the 1950s they thought everything in the future would be nuclear.
 Cars, planes, toasters, the water in your house.
 All improved thanks to the power of your friend, the atom!

 - Before that, at the turn of the century, science fiction writers tended to treat electricity as being essentially a magical force that could justify any sort of super-technology.
 And of course, these days just about everything smaller than a car (and many things bigger) does run on electricity, so they weren't far wrong.